lexoyo/cms.blue/README.md

 Blue is a hosted version of Silex, preconfigured with

-* directus.io as a source of data
+* directus.io headless CMS
 * 11ty.dev as a builder
 * liquid.js as a template language
 * Programmable severless functions (lambda) and hooks
-* Access to your site data via git, auto deploy on push
+* Access to your site data via git, deploy on push

 ## Blue vs webflow